pabloernesto/pabloernesto.github.io/_posts/2022-04-12-summary-ospred-research.md

 # General commentary
 This video is so snappy and fun that I really wish there was more to it.
 While it captures the core research loop really well, it's a dead end.
 When you inevitably want a more comprehensive guide, you'll be on your own.

-I don't know if [the suggestion of acquiring research material legally](#legally-of-course) is to be read tonge-in-cheek.
+I don't know if [the suggestion of acquiring research material legally](#legally-of-course) is to be read tongue-in-cheek.
 Red says it entirely straight-faced, but she also has a YouTube channel.
 A video in which you tell people to do crimes is a pretty big liability, so it could be a statement under duress.
 A quick search on the OSP twitter account didn't find a position in either direction.